mabartlett/TCSS422Notes/_topics/01_resource.md

 ## Processes

 "A **process** is a running program."
 Each process has numerous **components** such as stack, heap, static data, and code.
 Processes must "overlap" (i.e., one must run for a little while, then another, then back to the other, and so on) for a few reasons.
-Some accept user input and some are merely "running in the background," but the primary motiviation is to reduce latency.
+Some accept user input and some are merely "running in the background," but the primary motivation is to reduce latency.

 Two processes can be concurrently executing the same program.
 Remember that a program is merely static code.
-The Linux directory `/proc` contains all the information related to all the  currently running processes and the linux program `top` will display all the currently running processes.
+The Linux directory `/proc` contains all the information related to all the  currently running processes and the Linux program `top` will display all the currently running processes.
 The Windows task manager will provide similar information.
 Don't be fooled!
 These processes are all sharing the same CPU but if they are not running on different threads, they merely run one after another.
 We'll discuss that more in a moment.

 In Firefox, every tab is a thread.
 In Google Chrome, every tab is a process, which means there is no communication between tabs.
 Juhua doesn't seem to like Firefox much.

+To run a process in the background from the Linux terminal, use the `&` character at the end of the command.
+The number that the terminal echos is that process's process ID (PID).

 ## CPU Sharing